NFIADataAnalysis/.github/profile/README.md

 Github page for storing NFIA repositories.

 For now, all repositories are private and licensed by NFIA.
-Repositories for template files that contain no further internal information are an exception.

 <!--